Coalition Formation with Bounded Coalition Size: Stability

-\begin{theorem} For $\epsilon_m = 2$, there always exists a $k$-bounded partition in the $\epsilon_m$-core, and it can be found in polynomial time. \end{theorem}

-Finally, we show in simulation that a simple heuristic always finds a partition that is in the core.
-Our heuristic function works as follows: \begin{enumerate} \item Start with a $k$-bounded partition $P$, where all the agents are singletons. \item Iterate randomly over all the $k$-bounded coalitions until a coalition $S$ is found, which strongly blocks the partition $P$. \item Update $P$ to be $P^{-S}$, and return to step $(2)$. \end{enumerate} The heuristic terminates when either there is no strongly blocking coalition for the partition $P$ (i.e., $P$ is in the core), or when in $100$ consecutive iterations all of the partitions have already been seen.
-In the later case, we restart the heuristic.
+For $k>3$ it is unclear whether the core can be empty, and how to find a partition in the core.
+Indeed, we show in simulation that a simple heuristic always finds a partition that is in the core.
+Our heuristic function works as follows: \begin{enumerate} \item Start with a $k$-bounded partition $P$, where all the agents are singletons. \item Iterate randomly over all the $k$-bounded coalitions until a coalition $S$ is found, which strongly blocks the partition $P$. \item Update $P$ to be $P^{-S}$, and return to step $(2)$. \end{enumerate} The heuristic terminates when either there is no strongly blocking coalition for the partition $P$ (i.e., $P$ is in the core), or when in $100$ consecutive iterations the algorithm only visits partitions that it has already seen before.
+In the latter case, we restart the search from the very beginning.

-We test our heuristic function for $k=5$ over more than $100$ million random graphs of different types: \begin{itemize} \item Random graphs of size $30$ with probability of $0.5$ for rewiring each edge. \item Random trees of size $30$. \item Random connected Watts–Strogatz small-world graphs of size $30$, where each node is joined with its $5$ nearest neighbors in a ring topology and with a probability of $0.5$ for rewiring each edge. \end{itemize} Our heuristic always found a $k$-bounded partition that is in the core.
+We test our heuristic function for $k=5$ over more than $100$ million random graphs of different types: \begin{itemize} \item Random graphs of size $30$ with probability of $0.5$ for rewiring each edge. \item Random trees of size $30$. \item Random connected Watts–Strogatz small-world graphs of size $30$, where each node is joined with its $5$ nearest neighbors in a ring topology and with a probability of $0.5$ for rewiring each edge. \end{itemize}

+Our heuristic always found a $k$-bounded partition that is in the core.
 Moreover, we had to restart the heuristic in only $33$ instances, and then a $k$-bounded partition in the core was found.

+We continue with the analysis of the weighted setting.
+We first show that the core may be empty.
+Specifically, Figure \ref{fig:emptyCore} provides an example of such a graph for $k=3$.
+We use a computer program that iterates over all possible $3$-bounded partitions, for verifying that each such $3$-bounded partition has a strongly blocking $3$-bounded coalition.

+Next, we show that the existence problem for the core in the weighted setting is NP-hard, for any $k \geq 3$.
+Formally, \begin{definition}[Core existence problem] Given a coalition size limit $k$ and a graph $G$, decide whether a $k$-bounded partition in the core exists. \end{definition} We reduce from the following problem, which was shown to be strongly NP-complete by \cite{deineko2013two}.

+\begin{definition}[3-Dimensional Stable Roommates with Metric Preferences (\TDSRM)] Let $A$ be A set of agents such that $|A| = 3n, n \in \mathbb{N}$, equipped with a metric distance function $d$.
+Given an agent $i \in A$ and two triples $S_1$ and $S_2$, such that $i \in S_1, S_2$, agent $i$ is said to strictly prefer a triple $S_1$ to $S_2$ if $\sum_{j \in S_1 \setminus \{i\}}d(i,j) < \sum_{j \in S_2 \setminus \{i\}} d(i,j)$.
+A partition of $A$ into triples is said to be core-stable if there is no triple of agents $T$ in which each of the agents strictly prefers $T$ to her triple in the partition.
+The \TDSRM\ problem asks whether there exists a core-stable partition of $A$ into triples. \end{definition}